The Bankrate promise

 - You may need to pay additional costs not included in PITI, such as homeowners association fees.

 If you’re buying a home for the first time, you’ll likely come across the terms “principal” and “interest” when referring to a mortgage.
 These are common terms that describe what you’re borrowing and how much it’ll cost you, but there are other costs in addition to these that make up your whole mortgage payment.
 Together, these costs are known as “PITI.”

 Mortgages come with interest, which is the amount the lender charges you to loan you money.
-This added cost is determined by your interest rate.
+Your interest rate determines this added cost.

-Following the example above, say you put 20 percent down on a home costing $200,000, and you get a 30-year fixed-rate mortgage to finance the remaining $160,000 at 2.9 percent interest.
-At that rate, your monthly payment would come to $665 (excluding homeowners insurance and property taxes).
-If your rate were 3.2 percent, you’d pay slightly more, $691, per month.
+Following the example above, say you put 20 percent down on a home costing $400,000, and you get a 30-year fixed-rate mortgage to finance the remaining $320,000 at 6.6 percent interest.
+At that rate, your monthly payment would come to about $2,043 (excluding homeowners insurance and property taxes).
+If your rate was 7.0 percent, you’d pay slightly more, about $2,128, per month.